rybaz/black-hat-nix/labs/0.3-impacket-devshell/README.md

-# Lab 03: Devshells feat.
+# Lab 0.3: Devshells feat.
 Impacket
-In this folder, if you've ever used Impacket you will find the folder structure quite familiar.
+In this exercise, if you've ever used Impacket you will find the folder structure quite familiar.
 However, I have added two files to make Impacket "Nix-ish", and I will cover them each separately:

 - shell.nix
 - flake.nix